swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 **Short Exercise**

-Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it and make a new file called `Sorted`.
+Use the `echo` command and the append operator, `>>`, to append your name to the file and then sort the contents into a new file called `Sorted`.

 * * * *